amir734jj/config-server/README.md

 ```

 Features:
-1. add limit for config value.
-Maybe anything greater than 64KB is banned.
+- any config greater than or equal to 32KB is banned
-2. any config not used in the last 30 days automatically will be deleted
+- any config not used in the last 30 days automatically will be deleted

 TODO:
-1. ~~add limit for config value.
-Maybe anything greater than 32KB is banned.~~
-2. ~~any config not used in the last 30 days automatically will be deleted~~
-3. add rate limiter
+- add rate limiter